milos-aleksic/Docs/docs/DownloadPro/layout_setup.md

 - **Class** - Use to add custom class to download link.

 - **Fix HTML** - Use in combination with *Custom By* parameter.
-After Separator was applied this feature will try to fix erroneous HTML code, specified in *Custom By* field.
+After Separator was applied, this feature will try to fix erroneous HTML code, specified in *Custom By* field.